shivannis/xandr-docs-public/xandr-docs/articles/monetize/digital-platform-ui-api-info.md

 ms.date: 10/28/2023
 ---

 # Monetize API

-Microsoft Monetize is built on a robust API that is available to customers.
+Microsoft Monetize is built on a robust API that is available to customers, the Digital Platform API.
+It is the only API shared across all digital platform products.
 You can use this API to automate certain tasks and reporting.

-Xandr has one API that is shared across all digital platform products.
-Refer to the following resources to learn more about the API and the services that are available.
+Refer to the following resources to learn more about the Digital Platform API and the services that are available.

 - [Digital Platform API](../digital-platform-api/digital-platform-api-home.md)
 - [Getting Started with the API](../digital-platform-api/api-getting-started.md)